AmitThakur/amitthakur.github.io/_posts/2020-08-15-cse-2020-prelims-challenge.md

 I believe that pursuing big challenge helps me keep pushing my abilities furher and make me wiser.
 So here is my plan for this challenge - I would be posting my prelims test series performance every week from now.
 This journaling would also help me to focus and actively pursue this goal.

 Cheers!

-**Update Sep 27, 2020:**

-Unfortunately I couldn't find even a little time for the preparation till now because of a criticial and hectic assignment for Q3-2020 at my day job and the prelims is on next Sunday.
-All I can do now is read through some quick 1 day small revision handbook.
-Hah!
-Does the term 'revision' even apply to me? :-)
-It is now better to start my preparation for the year 2021, 8 months to go for Prelims 2021.
-I did attempt one mock test where I scored 52/200 for GS paper with some logic and luck.
-Anyway it is always fun to read new stuff.
-As I step into the actual serious preparation I would keep my performance in mock tests posted here from Feb 2021 onwards.
-I want to take at least 4 months to cover basic GS syllabus.